 High scores on SAT Subject Tests can offset low scores on the SAT or ACT.
 This is especially true for English as a Second Language or international students.
 If English is not your best language, you may become a more competitive applicant by achieving high scores on math, science, or other language tests.
 Bilingual or multilingual students should consider taking language tests to highlight their mastery of multiple languages.

 How many schools require submission of SAT Subject Test scores?

-Approximately 180 schools require or strongly suggest that applicants submit SAT Subject Test scores.
+Over 200 schools require or suggest that applicants submit SAT Subject Test scores.
 Check the admissions criteria for schools and specific university programs to which you plan to apply.
 Some colleges require scores from at least two SAT Subject Tests and may or may not specify which ones to take.

 It’s in your best interest to sit for these tests if a school says these scores are “strongly recommended” or will be “considered” along with other application materials.
 You want to be able to compete with other applicants who went the extra mile by submitting their SAT Subject Test results.